bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## What is Beacon Chain, or Binance DEX?

 Beacon Chain is the blockchain initially developed by Binance and community.
-Binance DEX is the decentralized exchange module developed on top of the Beacon Chain blockchain.
+Binance DEX, which is disabled now, is the decentralized exchange module developed on top of the Beacon Chain blockchain.

 ## What is the design principle of Beacon Chain?